 If you are seriously struggling with repaying existing debt and you are getting into even more debt as time passes, you need to request professional assistance immediately.
 You should turn to a debt counsellor or a financial advisor specialising in debt management.
 The expert will analyse your current financial situation and come up with a strategy for resolving your debt problem.
 Typically, the strategy involves reducing your monthly payment obligation and repaying the accumulated debt effectively.

-It is best if you shop around for a debt consolidation loan in order to find the most suitable solution for you.
+It's best if you shop around for a debt consolidation loan in order to find the most suitable solution for you.
 Once you find it, you need to apply without delay.
 Just make sure that the terms and conditions match your needs and requirements.
-You will have the best chances to qualify if you have stable employment income and good credit history.
+You'll have the best chances to qualify if you have a stable employment income and good credit history.

 You need to demonstrate to the lender that you have been paying all of your bills timely and in full.
 Following the responsible lending obligations, the lender will determine your eligibility based on your current monthly income and expenditure as well.
 It is best if you apply for just one consolidation loan.
 This is because the making of several applications can have a damaging effect on your credit score.

 If you have bad credit, you may not be able to qualify for debt consolidation.
 In this case, you need to apply for a bad credit loan.